-Data quality Options to estimate the financed emissions When to use each option Option 1: 1a Outstanding amount and total value at origination of vehicle or vehicle fleet are known.
+Data quality Options to estimate the financed emissions When to use each option Outstanding amount and total value at origination of vehicle or vehicle fleet are known.
 Primary data on actual vehicle fuel consumption is available.
 Emissions are calculated using actual fuel consumption and fuel type specific emission factors.
-Score 1 Actual vehicle-specific emissions 1b Outstanding amount and total value at origination of vehicle or vehicle fleet are known.
+Score 1 Option 1: Actual vehicle-specific emis- sions 1b Outstanding amount and total value at origination of vehicle or vehicle fleet are known.
 Vehicle efficiency and fuel type (fossil and/or electricity) are available from known vehicle make and model.
-Primary data on actual vehicle distance traveled is available.
+Primary data on actual vehicle distance travelled is available.
 Emissions are calculated using estimated fuel consumption and fuel type- specific emission factors.

-Outstanding amount and total value at origination of Score 2 vehicle or vehicle fleet are known.
-Vehicle efficiency and fuel type (fossil and/or electricity) are available 2a from known vehicle make and model.
+Score 2 Option 2: Estimated vehicle-specific emissions 2a Outstanding amount and total value at origination of vehicle or vehicle fleet are known.
+Vehicle efficiency and fuel type (fossil and/or electricity) are available from known vehicle make and model.
 Distance traveled is estimated based on local i statistical data.
-Option 2 Emissions are calculated using estimated fuel Option 2: consumption and fuel type-specific emission factors.
-Estimated vehicle- Outstanding amount and total value at origination of specific emissions 2b vehicle or vehicle fleet are known.
-Vehicle efficiency and fuel type (fossil and/or electricity) are available Score 3 from known vehicle make and model.
-Distance traveled is estimated based on regional ii statistical data.
-Emissions are calculated using estimated fuel consumption and fuel type-specific emission factors.
-Outstanding amount and total value at origination of vehicle or vehicle fleet are known.
-Vehicle efficiency and fuel type (fossil and/or electricity) are estimated from known vehicle type iii (vehicle make and model Score 4 3a are unknown).
+Emissions are calculated using estimated fuel consumption and fuel type- specific emission factors.

+Score 3 Option 2: Estimated vehicle-specific emissions 2b Outstanding amount and total value at origination of vehicle or vehicle fleet are known.
+Vehicle efficiency and fuel type (fossil and/or electricity) are available from known vehicle make and model.
+Distance travelled is estimated based on regional statistical data.
+Emissions are calculated using estimated fuel consumption and fuel type- specific emission factors.
+Score 4 Option 3: Estimated vehicle-unspecific emissions За Outstanding amount and total value at origination of vehicle or vehicle fleet are known.
+Vehicle efficiency and fuel type (fossil and/or electricity) are estimated from known vehicle type iii (vehicle make and model are unknown).
 Distance traveled is estimated based on local or regional statistical data.
-Emissions are Option 3: calculated using estimated fuel consumption and Estimated vehicle- fuel type-specific emission factors. unspecific Outstanding amount and total value at origination of emissions vehicle or vehicle fleet are known.
-Vehicle efficiency 3b and fuel type (fossil and/or electricity) are estimated Score 5 for an average vehicle (vehicle make and model and vehicle type are unknown). ^{iv} Distance traveled is estimated based on local or regional statistical data.
 Emissions are calculated using estimated fuel consumption and fuel type-specific emission factors.
+Score 5 3b Outstanding amount and total value at origination of vehicle or vehicle fleet are known.
+Vehicle efficiency and fuel type (fossil and/or electricity) are estimated for an average vehicle (vehicle make and model and vehicle type are unknown) ix .
+Distance travelled is estimated based on local or regional statistical data.
+Emissions are calculated using estimated fuel consumption and fuel type- specific emission factors.